mnejaime/spotify-data/README.md

 Figured a fun way to learn about some data science tools would be to look into my music listening habits!

 This tool automates the collection of Spotify data and shows it in a dashboard.
-The goal of this project is not completeness of the dashboard, but for me to learn how to integrate the necessary technologies to make it work.
-Future enhancements include getting more data from the Spotify API and making real insights on the streamlit dashboard!
+The goal of this project is for me to learn how to integrate the necessary technologies to automate data extraction and cleaning.
+Future enhancements include getting more data from the Spotify API and making more insights on the streamlit dashboard!

 ## What It Does